 MarketWise, Inc. is a holding company that owns a minority economic interest in MarketWise, LLC but, through its role as the managing member of MarketWise, LLC, controls all of the business and operations of MarketWise, LLC.
 Therefore, MarketWise, LLC and its subsidiaries are included in the Company's consolidated financial statements.
-As of December 31, 2022, MarketWise, Inc. had a 9.1% ownership interest in MarketWise, LLC.
+As of December 31, 2023, MarketWise, Inc. had a 11.2% ownership interest in MarketWise, LLC.

-The Company determined that MarketWise, LLC is the primary beneficiary of a VIE, Stansberry Pacific Research, and therefore, the assets, liabilities, and results of operations of that VIE are included in the Company's consolidated financial statements.
-For more information on Stansberry Pacific Research, see Note 15 - Variable Interest Entities.
+The Company determined that MarketWise, LLC is the primary beneficiary of a VIE, and therefore, the assets, liabilities, and results of operations of that VIE are included in the Company's consolidated financial statements.